 On January 20, 1933, a daughter was born, Lee De Dette.

-made an offer to Billy and he signed on to write exclusively for them.
+Around the same time, a publishing firm, Shapiro, Bernstein & Co., Inc. made an offer to Billy and he signed on to write exclusively for them.

 In August of 1933 at the Paramount Theatre, Joe Morrison stepped up